 The speedup of a custom instruction depends heavily on the final instruction scheduling (after register allocation) due to the forwarding constraint.
 Given a basic block with custom instructions, we have formulated the problem of finding the optimal schedule with forwarding as an integer linear programming (ILP) problem.
-Due to space constraint, we do not discuss the formulation in detail here.
-Interested readers can refer to [10].
+Note that we are considering an in-order pipeline and we do not modify the register allocation.